ibm-garage/node-garage-utils/README.md

 - **parentLogger**: The parent for middleware-created loggers.
 Default: the default `logger` instance.
+- **childOptions**: Additional options for child loggers.
+Default: `{}`.
+- **childSimple**: Whether to create simple child loggers.
+Default: true.
+Specify false if you have specified any childOptions that are not just additional properties to bind (e.g. to use custom level, streams, or serializers).
 - **reqLevel**: The level at which to log requests.
 One of the 6 recognized level names, or false to disable request logging.
 Default: "info".
 - **resLevel**: The level at which to log responses.
 One of the 6 recognized level names, or false